Athens bare boat vacations logbook 3

 Back to the boat for cheese, crackers and wine in the cockpit.
 Does it get much better than this?
 The 8 of us dine at a local taverna.
 I order what they call “fried picarel” which turns out to be a plate piled high with tiny whole fish like smelts.
 They’re quite good, bones and all.

-Back to Hydra for a nitecap, then to Admiral III.
-At 03:00 I’m wakened by rain falling through the open hatch above my bare back and scramble to button everything up.
+Back to Hydra for a nightcap, then to Admiral Ⅲ. At 03:00 I’m wakened by rain falling through the open hatch above my bare back and scramble to button everything up.
 Big snuggle with Pat, then back to sleep.
 All is well.

 Oct 03 - Epidavros to Alimos Marina